 - Know where your children are at all times.
 Chances are, there will be quite a few strangers there, and this can make the situation uncomfortable and awkward if you lose track of your kids.

-- If you see that there are some children who are there, but yours weren't invited, the bride and groom may have a policy of only allowing the children in the family to attend.
+- If you see that there are some children but yours weren't invited, do not be offended.
+The couple may have decided to only allow the children in their immediate or close family to attend.

 - Bring a small snack if your child is a picky eater.
-You don't want your child throwing a temper tantrum because they are hungry but doesn't like what's being served.
+You don't want them throwing a temper tantrum because they are hungry but doesn't like what's being served.

-- If there are other families with children, offer to take turns watching the little ones so the adults can dance, have conversations, or just be able to get away for a few minutes.
+- If there are other families with children, offer to take turns watching the little ones.
+This gives the adults a chance to dance, have conversations, or just get away for a few minutes.